-AutoComplete (or Auto-Complete) is a feature that suggests emails and names when you type them in To, Cc, and Bcc fields on new message in Outlook.
+AutoComplete (or Auto-Complete) is a feature that suggests emails and names when you type them in To, Cc, and Bcc fields when composing a new message in Outlook.

-We need to know the location of auto-complete files and properties related to this feature, and investigate options of making a new Outlook profile to use auto-complete settings from an already existing profile.
+We needed to know the location of auto-complete files and properties related to this feature, and investigate options of making a new Outlook profile to use auto-complete settings from an already existing profile.